-The Fire Prevention Division of Truckee Meadows Fire Protection District consists of a Fire Marshal, two Fire Prevention Specialists and an Office Assistant.
-We provide services to the community for fire plan review, business license inspection, public education and outreach, community risk reduction and fire investigation.
+The Fire Prevention Division of Truckee Meadows Fire Protection District provides services to the community for fire plan review, business license inspection, public education and outreach, community risk reduction and fire investigation.

 Be Prepared for Wildfire!